Content on this page requires a newer version of Adobe Flash Player.

 HDL Cholesterol

-Most refer to HDL cholesterol..actually it's a lipoprotein...as the good cholesterol.
-In a blood test, we want high levels of good cholesterol or HDL cholesterol.
-Curiously, it's the addition of HDL along with LDL and VLDL that make up Total Cholesterol and if you have high levels of the good cholesterol, you may find that you have a Total Cholesterol that places you in a high risk category according to your doctor.
+Most refer to HDL cholesterol..actually it’s a lipoprotein…as the good cholesterol.
+In a blood test, we want high levels of HDL cholesterol.
+Curiously, it’s the addition of HDL along with LDL and VLDL that make up Total Cholesterol and if you have high levels of the good cholesterol, you may find that you have a Total Cholesterol that places you in a high risk category according to your doctor.
 Here comes the medication.
 How can this happen?

 If you have a high HDL...which is good and a high normal or slightly elevated LDL...then added to your VLDL, you might have Total Cholesterol in excess of the recommended less than 200 mg/dl (milligrams per deciliter).